JasmineSavathallapalli/Wallet-Risk-Scoring-From-Scratch/README.md

 You are given a list of Ethereum wallet addresses.
 Your task is to assign each wallet a **risk score between 0 and 1000**, based solely on its historical on-chain behavior using the Compound protocol (V2 or V3).

 The objective is to model wallet behavior based on lending/borrowing actions, derive meaningful risk indicators, and produce a final output in the required format.
-Your solution must be **clear, justified, and scalable**.

 ##  1. Data Collection Method